 Suffering COPD does not mean having to stay at home and not enjoy free time, only a little more planning is required.

 It is a necessary treatment when oxygen levels in the blood are below normal.
-They does not produce dependence, its administration being necessary as long as it has been prescribed.
+They do not produce dependence, its administration being necessary as long as it has been prescribed.
 It is unlikely that intermittent administration of oxygen will provide benefits.

 An exacerbation is a worsening of the disease that produces a change, generally abrupt, of the state of health.
-To detect it, we must act on any sign of alarm, such as increased dyspnea, cough, changes in the appearance and amount of secretions, worse tolerance to habitual activity, increased need for more medication, fever or swelling of the legs.
+To detect it, we must act on any sign of alarm, such as increased dyspnea, cough, changes in the appearance and amount of secretions, worse tolerance to habitual activity, increased need for more medication, fever, or swelling of the legs.